csesoc/constitution/CONSTITUTION.rst

     This requirement will change in another commit to be made.

    #.
-Nominations for the Executive elections shall open, pursuant to section 8.1.
+Nominations for the Executive elections shall open, pursuant to `Elections`.

    #.
 Full minutes of this meeting, including a list of the new Executive, written financial reports, and constitutional amendments, shall be forwarded to Arc within ten (10) business days of the Handover Meeting; and

 #.
 Each full member is entitled to one vote at an annual general meeting.

    #.
 Should the society have less than 15 full members, half of the number of full members shall constitute a quorum.

 #.
 An annual general meeting must be specified as that type of meeting in the notice convening it.

 Extraordinary general meetings - calling of